 One way Mary saw striking natural beauty reminiscent of art?
 Simply by looking up.
 “I’ve never seen such blue sky; it was absolutely gorgeous,” she said.
 “It looked like a painting.
 And of course, the sky is reflected in the water so you get a double whammy.
 It was like being in another world.
 I thought ‘How could anything be that beautiful?’”

 As Mary and Shelley’s shared journey through Chile continued, their understanding of the country deepened.
-“I didn’t expect to go from the beach to the rolling plains of Torres del Paine National Park in Patagonia, where there was nothing but wildlife,” Mary said.
+“I didn’t expect to go from the beach to the rolling plains of Patagonia’s Torres del Paine National Park, where there was nothing but wildlife,” Mary said.
 “And then the glaciers… oh my.
 We did a cruise under the glaciers and you could hear as huge chunks of ice cracked and fell.
 I had never seen a glacier, so I thought it was amazing.”
 Shelley agreed that discovering Patagonia’s glaciers was a memorable—and moving—moment.
 “Seeing the beautiful glacier lake for the first time literally brought tears to my eyes,” she recalled.

-Seeing the world puts things into perspective for Mary and Shelley, and they’re already looking forward to her next adventure.
+Seeing the world puts things into perspective for Mary and Shelley, and they’re already looking forward to their next adventure.
 “When you travel you realize how small you are in such a big world,” Mary said.
-“It’s just wonderful, and it’s great to have Go Ahead because they offer so many tours, and there’s something for everyone on each trip.”
+“It’s just wonderful, and it’s great to have Go Ahead because they offer so many group tours, and there’s something for everyone on each trip.”

 Have you ever visited Chile?
 Tell us what wowed you the most in the comments below!